-As we recognize Breast Cancer Awareness Month in October, Malin shares six facts you may not know about detecting and preventing breast cancer.
+As we recognize Breast Cancer Awareness Month in October, Senior Medical Director of Oncology and Genetics at UnitedHealthcare, Dr. Jennifer Malin, shares five facts you may not know about detecting and preventing breast cancer.

-1. Early diagnosis is a game changer.
+- Early diagnosis may be a game changer.

-2. Mammograms matter.
+- Mammograms matter.

+Roughly half of all women who get screening mammograms will have a false positive result in a 10-year period.
 That doesn’t mean you should skip the test.
-Most breast cancer is detected by mammogram before symptoms appear, says Malin, which is why mammography is so important.
+Most breast cancer is detected by mammogram before symptoms appear, Dr. Malin said, which is why mammography is so important.

+The test may detect breast irregularities that can be further examined with techniques, such as a biopsy to help determine a cancer diagnosis.
 Talk with your doctor to determine what kind of screening plan works best for you given your health, age and family history of breast cancer.

-4. Most breast cancer isn’t hereditary.
+- Most breast cancer isn’t hereditary.

 Only 5 to 10 percent of all breast cancers are caused by genetic factors, such as gene mutations that significantly increase a person’s chance of developing breast and other cancers during their lifetime.
 Ask your doctor whether genetic testing makes sense for you.

-5. Breast changes are normal, but don’t ignore symptoms that persist.
+- Breast changes are normal, but don’t ignore symptoms that persist.

 Breasts come in all shapes and sizes, and they can change based on a woman’s age, menstrual cycle and other factors.
 Breast lumps, rashes and discharge are common, and these things don’t necessarily mean you have cancer.
-If you notice changes to your breast that persist, Malin advises seeking evaluation.
+If you notice changes to your breast that persist, Dr. Malin advises seeking evaluation.

 Rarer symptoms such as bloody nipple discharge or hard lumps in the breast or under the armpit should be checked out right away.

-6. A healthy lifestyle can make a difference.
+- A healthy lifestyle can make a difference.